 These plans aren’t going to change anytime soon.
 Medicare is keeping the coverage the same so you can do the research right now and find the most suitable plan for you.

 What are the Best Medicare Supplement Plans?

 When you take a look at what supplement plans are available, you might feel a little overwhelmed.
 You look and see almost a dozen plans, and it can make you wonder how to find the right one for your needs.
 That’s a common concern, and it is one we would like to address here.

 You have to consider what level of coverage you need first.
 Do you have lots of extra expenses left to pay once Medicare has provided its coverage.
 Or do you only have a few small fees that have to come out of your pocket.
 Take a look at your finances for the entire year and decide where you stand.

-If you do need to pay a lot in medical expenses even though you have Medicare, then you should be looking at high-coverage Medicare Supplement Plans for 2019.
+If you do need to pay a lot in medical expenses even though you have Medicare, then you should be looking at high-coverage Medicare Supplement Plans.
 These will cover you for most of your expenses, and they include plans F, G and N.

 If you would only pay a little bit when Medicare has done its part, then you either need one of the other lower coverage plans or you don’t need a plan at all.

 Let’s take a moment to look at what the higher coverage plans will do for you.
 Plan F is what’s known as a full-coverage plan.
 That means that every one of the items that the other plans cover in part, it covers in full.
 And it covers every one of them.